hmccode/hmccode.github.io/_posts/2016-08-13-mosaic-mobile-apps-content.md

 The outlet content requires the following properties:

-- Name: The outlet name which serves as the main identifier.
-Must be unique within a program
+- Code: The outlet name which serves as the main identifier.
+Must be unique within a program.
+This will not be displayed....only titles in the specific languages will be displayed
-- Hotel: The associated hotel where the outlet is located
+- HotelCode: The associated hotel code where the outlet is located
 - Phone: The outlet phone number to call from the app
 - Image Url: PNG 620x258
 - Site Url: Usually the hotel own site where they can provide more information